kobaj/engelsystem/README.md

 Please read the [CONTRIBUTING.md](CONTRIBUTING.md) and [DEVELOPMENT.md](DEVELOPMENT.md) before you start.

 ## Installation
-The Engelsystem may be installed manually or by using the provided [docker setup](#docker).
+The Engelsystem can be started using the provided startup.sh program.

 ### Requirements
  * PHP >= 8.1